Geoffrey (archbishop of York): Under John

 After John succeeded Richard in 1199, he decided to restore Geoffrey to the archiepiscopal estates, but continued to receive the income until the archbishop returned from Rome.
 Some of Geoffrey's opponents who were officials in his diocese resigned their offices, and for a short time peace reigned in York.
 But the perceived arrogance of Geoffrey's officials offended the cathedral chapter at York, and this further conflict was not resolved until March 1200.
-For most of the remainder of 1199 Geoffrey was frequently with the king, and the two appear to have been on good terms, a state of affairs that continued throughout the first half of 1200.
+For most of the remainder of 1199, Geoffrey was frequently with the king, and the two appear to have been on good terms, a state of affairs that continued throughout the first half of 1200.

-In October 1200 Geoffrey refused to allow the collection of carucage, a tax on land, on his property, and his lands were confiscated in retaliation.
+In October 1200, Geoffrey refused to allow the collection of carucage, a tax on land, on his property, and his lands were confiscated in retaliation.
 He then excommunicated the new sheriff of Yorkshire, James of Poterne, who had ravaged Geoffrey's lands in revenge.
 In November 1200, Geoffrey and John were reconciled at Hugh of Lincoln's funeral, which allowed Geoffrey to regain his confiscated estates, but the archbishop's continued refusal to allow the collection of carucage led to the truce falling apart.
-In January 1201, John made peace with his half brother, but it did not last, as Geoffrey continued to refuse to allow the tax to be collected.
+In January 1201, John made peace with his half-brother, but it did not last, as Geoffrey continued to refuse to allow the tax to be collected.
 John then renewed the demand for the payment for the office of sheriff due from Richard's reign, which forced Geoffrey to rescind his excommunication and offer another payment in return for peace, which occurred in May 1201.
-But it was short-lived; disputes over the appointments in the diocese of York broke out, but with the support of Pope Innocent Geoffrey was able to secure the appointment of a few of his own candidates.
+But it was short-lived; disputes over the appointments in the diocese of York broke out, but with the support of Pope Innocent, Geoffrey was able to secure the appointment of a few of his own candidates.
 Geoffrey also quarrelled with some of the monasteries in his diocese, with the usual claims and counterclaims going to the papacy for judgement.
 Among the religious houses Geoffrey had disagreements with were Guisborough Priory, Meaux Abbey, and Fountains Abbey.
 Most of these conflicts arose from disputed appointments to offices, but the quarrel with Meaux involved claims of tithe exemption by that house.

 Geoffrey submitted to John in 1206, and his lands were returned to him.
-But in 1207 Geoffrey led the clergy of England in their refusal to pay royal taxation and was forced into exile.
+But in 1207, Geoffrey led the clergy of England in their refusal to pay royal taxation and was forced into exile.
 Geoffrey excommunicated anyone who attempted to collect the tax in his archdiocese, but the king confiscated Geoffrey's estates in retaliation.
-Geoffrey once again secured the support of Pope Innocent, who ordered John to restore Geoffrey's possessions, but in the meantime the archbishop had fled to France.
-A medieval chronicler, Geoffrey of Coldingham, stated that the English church considered Geoffrey a martyr because of this stand against King John.
+Geoffrey once again secured the support of Pope Innocent, who ordered John to restore Geoffrey's possessions, but in the meantime, the archbishop had fled to France.
+A medieval chronicler, Geoffrey of Coldingham, stated that the English church considered Geoffrey a martyr because of his stand against King John.